genko/strava-client-rs/README.md

 # strava-client-rs
-Srava API Client in Rust that uses OAuth2 to get and refresh the access token
+Strava API Client in Rust that uses OAuth2 to get and refresh the access token

 ## Example
 ```rust